 In two decades, I’ve lost a total of 789 pounds.
 I should be hanging from a charm bracelet.”
 (Fad diets don’t work?
 Who knew?)

+This essay of Erma Bombeck quotes, originally titled “A Celebration of Erma Bombeck—The Original ‘Mommy Blogger'” was written by Lisa A. Beach.
+It has been republished here with permission.
 Lisa Beach is a freelance journalist, copywriter, and recovering homeschool mom who lived to write about it.
-Check out her writer’s website at LisaBeachWrites.com.
+Visit her at LisaBeachWrites.com.